-And the master bathroom is unlike anything we’ve ever seen.
+And the en-suite bathroom is unlike anything we’ve ever seen.
 The bath/shower area alone is 600 square feet and has an infinity tub, rain showerhead, and body spray jets all around.
 I had to snap one of my infamous “John for scale” shots just to illustrate how big it really was.

 And here’s the pool, which we shared briefly during construction.
 The outdoor area has lots of other fun features like this combo water/fire feature in the foreground (I couldn’t figure out how to turn the fire on, so you’ll have to use your imagination).

 Rounding out the cul-de-sac is House #7, built by LifeStyle Builders and designed by Priscilla George.
 We spotted a few similar choices between this one and ours – like both choosing a blue exterior paint color – even though ours was deeper and theirs was lighter and mixed with more stone and dark trim along the roofline.

 This home also sports a navy kitchen island, but the leg details and glass fronted end cabinet add a nice twist.
 They also went for some accent tile over the stove and a stainless range hood with chrome lights over the island.

 And they also did a built-in banquette, although it was L-shaped and had chairs on the other two sides.
 We especially loved the cheerful teal backs of the bookshelves.

 In the en-suite bathroom, they also had a dual shower area – but they created two distinct zones (one side featured a tradition and rain-shower head, while the other had a bench and handheld shower).

 Upstairs they went bold in a bonus room by going all black with the trim and built-ins, which would make for some cozy TV watching for sure.